Mikaelnotfound/Mikaelnotfound/README.md

 ###

 <h4 align="left">I'm Mikael, a Systems Development student at IFAL - Maceió.
-I'm passionate about coding and always eager to learn new technologies.</h4>
+Always interested in learning, and always eager to learn new technologies.</h4>

 ###